-Figure 2.2 Trends in the key percentage measures of DBD and DCD potential donation activity for your from the PDA.
-A UK comparison is also provided.
-Note that caution should be applied when interpreting percentages based on small numbers.
-Appendix A.1 gives a fuller explanation of terms used.
+Figure 2.2 Trends in the key percentage measures of DBD and DCD potential donation activity for your terms used.
 The key rates are highlighted using the gold, silver, bronze, amber, and red (GoSBAR) colour scheme to show the performance of your Trust/Board, relative to the UK rate, as reflected in the funnel plots (see description for Figure 4.1 below).